amchelle/amchelle.github.io/_posts/2023-01-15-sourdough-sandwich-bread.md

     1. **Feed starter.** Mix 10g rye flour, 80g all-purpose flour, 80g starter, 80g filtered water.

     **Dough**
     1. **Make dough.** Measure and mix water, starter, and honey in a mixing bowl until fully combined.
 Add bread flour and mix.
 Dough will be shaggy.
 Cut softened butter into cubes and work into dough until dissolved and fully incorporated.
-Add salt to top, cover with lid or damp towl and let sit for 1 hour.
+Add salt to top, cover with lid or damp towel and let sit for 1 hour.
     2. **Autolyse.** Mix salt into dough and let sit for 30 minutes.
     3. **Stretch and fold.** Perform a stretch and fold and let sit covered for 30 minutes.
 Repeat step up to two more times.
     4. **Bulk fermentation.** Leave dough covered for ~12-13 hours (overnight) after your start step 2.